10 Things to Know About Athens Music

-The joke is that downtown is split into competing musical halves by Lumpkin Street, with the eastern end’s college bars bursting with noodly jam bands and classic-rock cover acts, and the western portion home to a more diverse set of venues catering to hipsters, townies and in-the-know undergrads.
-The line is often blurred, but as a guiding principle this holds true.
+The running gag is that downtown is split into cultural halves by Lumpkin Street, with the eastern end’s bars populated by frat boys rocking out to jammy cover bands, while the west is home to a more heterogeneous set of venues that cater to townies, misfits and curious college kids.
+(Think of the Georgia Theatre as a sort of DMZ.)
+The line is often blurred, but in general, this holds true.

-Athens shows have a longstanding reputation for starting late and ending just shy of last call, but with audiences skewing slightly older, many venues are offering earlier events, from the Georgia Theatre Rooftop’s various summertime series to jazz nights at Hendershot’s to family-friendly brewery showcases and much more.
+Athens shows were once infamous for starting absurdly late and ending after last call, but with crowds skewing older, thanks largely to Athens’ growing reputation as a great place for retirees and families, local venues are offering earlier events, from the Georgia Theatre’s summertime rooftop series to jazz nights at Hendershot’s to singer-songwriter circles at The Foundry and more.

-You can hear lots of local music on the radio, starting with WUOG 90.5 FM, UGA’s student-run outfit that broadcasts the weekly “Live in the Lobby” showcase.
-NPR affiliate WUGA 91.7 and 94.5 FM airs classical performances, plus The Rotation, a group of shows focused on Athens music.
-And a Sunday-evening program on modern-rock station Bulldog 93.3 often features local acts.
+You can hear local music all over the airwaves, starting with WUOG 90.5 FM, UGA’s student-run station that broadcasts the weekly “Live in the Lobby” showcase.
+University-chartered NPR affiliate WUGA 91.7 and 94.5 FM airs classical performances, plus The Rotation, a group of shows focused on Athens music.
+And a Sunday-evening program on rock station Bulldog 93.3 often features local sounds.

 10. Flagpole Has You Covered

-This Guide is full of horn-tootin’, but we mean it when we say that Flagpole is your guide to all things Athens music, from the weekly print edition and comprehensive calendar to our online premieres, photo galleries and live reviews to the annual Flagpole Athens Music Awards and beyond.
-Covering local music was our founding mission, and it’s still a huge part of who we are and what we do.
+Trust us when we say that Flagpole is your No. 1 source for all things Athens music, from the weekly print edition and comprehensive events calendar to our online premieres, photo galleries and live reviews, to the annual Flagpole Athens Music Awards and beyond.
+Covering local music was our founding mission, and it remains an integral part of who we are and what we do.